 A: Text4baby friends have agreed to receive email communications from us about the program and promotional tools/opportunities.
 Outreach Partners sign a Memorandum of Understanding (MOU) with the National Healthy Mothers, Healthy Babies Coalition agreeing to promote the service.
 Benefits to partners include access to the Text4baby logo and Adobe InDesign art files for customization, recognition on the Text4baby website and in select communications, and access to enrollment data by zip code.
 There is no cost to organizations wishing to partner with Text4baby.
 See our form to learn more about becoming an Outreach Partner.

 Q: Does an organization have to sign an MOU to promote Text4baby?

 A: No. Anyone can spread the word about Text4baby by encouraging the women they reach to sign up for the service.
 To become a Text4baby friend and get emails about ways to spread the word, fill out this form.

 Q: How do we know if other organizations in our state or community are already involved?

 A: You can view the full list of Outreach Partners (sorted by type of partner as well as by state) and also connect with the person who is leading Text4baby efforts in your state here.

 Q: How do I sign up for the weekly Text4baby Tuesday e-newsletter?

 A: You can sign up for the e-newsletter to receive weekly updates about the program, including Text4baby Enrollment Data, media coverage, and partners’ activities.

 Q: How can I get promotional materials?

-A: Text4baby provides free materials, thanks to the generous support of Johnson & Johnson.
+A: Text4baby provides free materials.
 Order free materials here or view downloadable and printable promotional materials here.